angu-software/UIView-DHNHideByConstraints/README.md

 You can install this category by using cocoapods or manually copy the source files to your project.

-To install with cocoapods siply add this line to yout Podfile.
+To install with cocoapods simply add this line to yout Podfile.

 ```
 pod 'DHNHideByConstraints', :git =>'https://github.com/dreyhomedev/UIView-DHNHideByConstraints.git'